Conflux-Chain/go-conflux-sdk/api.md

 func (client *Client) NewAddress(base32OrHex string) (types.Address, error)
 ```
 NewAddress create conflux address by base32 string or hex40 string, if
-base32OrHex is base32 and networkID is setted it will check if networkID match.
+base32OrHex is base32 and networkID is passed it will create cfx Address use
+networkID of current client.

 #### func (*Client) SendRawTransaction